Ches-ctrl/Cheddar/README.md

 ## Solution 🌱

-Cheddar 🧀!
-The frictionless climate-first job site.
+Cheddar 🧀 - the frictionless climate-first job site.
 The only site you need to get hired.

 ## Basic Setup 🛠️